Skip to main content

 Which programming language is used in AI system development? +

 Several programming languages are used in AI development, but the most popular one is Python.
-It’s widely used because of its simplicity, large community, and powerful libraries like TensorFlow, PyTorch, and scikit-learn that make building AI systems faster and easier.
+It’s widely used because of its simplicity, large community, and powerful libraries like TensorFlow, PyTorch, scikit-learn, and Keras that make building AI systems faster and easier.

-Other languages like R, Java, C++, and Julia are also used, depending on the specific needs of the project—like performance requirements, integration with existing systems, or statistical analysis.
+Other languages like R (for statistical computing), Java (for enterprise AI applications), C++ (for performance-critical AI systems), and Julia (for numerical computing) are also used, depending on the specific needs of the project – like performance requirements, integration with existing systems, or statistical analysis.

 In short: Python is the go-to choice for most AI projects, but the “best” language often depends on what you’re trying to build.